 BaseTypeVisitor performs type-checking at each node of a source file's AST.
-It uses the visitor design pattern to traverse Java syntax trees as provided by Oracle's jdk.compiler API, and it issues a warning (by calling SourceChecker.report) whenever the type system is violated.
+It uses the visitor design pattern to traverse Java syntax trees as provided by Oracle's jdk.compiler API, and it issues a warning (by calling reportError or reportWarning) whenever the type system is violated.